yetibot/yetibot/README.md

 ## How it works

-Curious how the internals of Yetibot works?
+Curious how the internals of yetibot works?
 At a high level:

 - commands are run through a parser built on [InstaParse](https://github.com/Engelberg/instaparse):